adesso Blog

 Author Alexandra Windisch

-Alexandra Windisch is a Principal Consultant at adesso Austria GesmbH.
+Alexandra Windisch is a Principal Consultant at adesso Austria GmbH.
 She has been working in IT projects for many years, including more than 15 years in agile roles and at adesso since 2017.
 As a passionate agilist and agile team leader, she drives business agility and self-organisation in the development area of adesso Austria as well as in the international guild of agilists at adesso SE.
 One of her hobbies is ballroom dancing.

 Picture Andreas Honert